 This South-American Republic was formerly a Spanish possession known as New Granada, and became a Republic in 1819.
-It includes the Departments or States of Antioquia, Bolivar, Boyuca, Cauca, Cundinimarca, Magdalena, Panama, Santander and Tolima.
-Nearly all these States have issued stamps in addition to the general issue for the whole of the Republic, and many of them are exceedingly rare. were first issued by the Republic in 1859, and the issues of that year and 1860 are inscribed "Confed.
-Granadina," and the 1861 issue "Estados Unidos de Nueva Granada." ln 1862 the inscription was altered to "Estados Unidos de Colombia," which continued in use until 1886, when it was again changed to "Republica de Colombia."
+It includes the Departments or States of Antioquia, Bolivar, Boyaca, Cauca, Cundinimarca, Magdalena, Santander, Tolima, and until 1903 Panama, now an independent Republic, of which a certain portion designated " Canal Zone " has been leased to the United States for the construction of the Panama Canal.
+Nearly all these States have issued stamps in addition to the general issue for the whole of the Republic, and many of them are exceedingly rare.
+Stamps were first issued by the Republic in 1859, and the issues of that year and 1860 are inscribed "Confed.
+Granadina," and the 1861 issue "Estados Unidos de Nueva Granada."
+In 1862 the inscription was altered to "Estados Unidos de Colombia," which continued in use until 1886, when it was again changed to "Republica de Colombia."
 There are many issues and a large number of varieties, some of which, including the Registration and Unpaid Letter stamps, are here illustrated and described.